 Recent changes to local law and building codes mandate green building requirements in new construction, larger renovations, as well as projects on District-owned buildings.
-The federal government has also implemented a major push to improve performance of federally-owned buildings, including installation of solar energy systems on buildings within the District.
+In addition, the District of Columbia recently passed a law that requires electricity to be provided from 100% renewable energy sources by 2032 and mandates that private buildings greater than 10,000 sf must meet energy efficiency standards starting in 2026 year.
 Future modifications to the building code are expected to include new performance standards for existing buildings, regardless of building type or size.
-Adoption of a net-zero energy building code-one that shifts away from fossil fuels-is expected in the District between 2020 and 2026.
+Adoption of a net-zero energy building code-one that shifts away from fossil fuels-is expected in the District by 2026 for commercial new construction and 2022 for residential.